OmdenaAI/GibdetColombiaChapter_UrbanTreeObservatory/.github/CONTRIBUTING.md

 - This ensures that everyone using the project will know how to use the new feature and that the code remains maintainable.

 ### **First-Time Contributor Guide**
--If this is your first time contributing to this project, follow the steps below to get started:
--Fork the Repository (as explained above).
+-If this is your first time contributing to this project, follow the steps below to get started:␠␠ -Fork the Repository (as explained above).␠␠
--Set up the Project Locally: Follow the instructions in the README.md for setting up the project     environment.
--Read the Documentation: Before starting to code, ensure you understand the project's goals and functionality.
--Start with a Small Task: Begin with a small feature or bug fix.
-Check the good first issue label for easier tasks.
--Ask Questions: If you need help, ask!
-Open an issue or reach out to a maintainer.
--Submit Your First PR: When you're ready, submit a PR and follow the review process.
+-Set up the Project Locally: Follow the instructions in the README.md for setting up the project environment.␠␠ -Read the Documentation: Before starting to code, ensure you understand the project's goals and functionality.␠␠ -Start with a Small Task: Begin with a small feature or bug fix.
+Check the good first issue label for easier tasks.␠␠ -Ask Questions: If you need help, ask!
+Open an issue or reach out to a maintainer.␠␠ -Submit Your First PR: When you're ready, submit a PR and follow the review process.␠␠
 ### **Code of Conduct**
 This project and everyone participating in it is governed by the OmdenaAI/GibdetColombiaChapter_UrbanTreeObservatory Code of Conduct.
 By participating, you are expected to uphold this code.

-Please report unacceptable behavior to <>.
+**Reporting Unacceptable Behavior**:
+Please report concerns to the ``Project lead``.
+Contributors may use Slack, direct messages (DMs), or other agreed-upon communication channels.

 Thank you for contributing to the project! 🎉